-Pregnant women are therefore advised to counteract this risk through movement and regular exercise.
+Pregnant women are therefore advised to counteract this risk through activity and regular exercise.
 Many pregnant women complain of “swollen legs”, especially in summer.
 Don‘t be afraid to take a break now and then and elevate your legs.
 Your body will thank you for it.

-Long trips: Difficult times for your legs
+Long journeys: difficult times for your legs

-If you travel often and for long distances, then you are possibly familiar with the feeling of swollen and heavy legs.
-This is not only uncomfortable but could actually turn out to be hazardous to your health.
+If you travel often and for long distances, then you may be familiar with the feeling of swollen and heavy legs.
+This is not only uncomfortable, but could actually turn out to be hazardous to your health.

-Fluid can accumulate in the legs and, by applying pressure to the tissue, hinder the return flow of blood.
+Long periods of cramped seating, bent legs and lack of movement during a trip can get dangerous, especially for people who belong to particular risk groups.
+Fluid can accumulate in the legs and, by putting pressure on the tissue, hinder the return flow of blood.
 In rare cases, a blood clot – referred to as a thrombus – forms on the wall of the vein and blocks the vessel.

 Internally experienced symptoms

 Your physician will prescribe the right compression class for your needs, as there are different compression strengths (from light to strong compression) available depending on the severity of the symptoms and the particular application.
-When undergoing compression therapy, it is very important to wear the stockings consistently and to ensure they fit perfectly.
+When undergoing compression therapy, it is very important to wear the stockings consistently and ensure they fit perfectly.

 Sclerotherapy is recommended for gently removing spider veins or small varicose veins.
 This treatment method is considered to be very safe and has few side effects, but it usually requires several sessions.

 Larger varicose veins are usually treated surgically.
-The most common method used is stripping.
+The most common method used is vein stripping.
 Stripping involves tying off the vein in such a way that the blood can no longer flow from the deep vein to the superficial venous system to stagnate there.

 Further varicose veins may form at a later time, but these are usually less severe than before the operation.

 There are many things that you can do to positively support your veins and their health, and to prevent venous disorders.
-Most of these require minimal effort but can make quite a difference

-- Why not take the stairs instead of the lift every now and then, or the bicycle instead of the car.
+Pay special attention to the avoidable risk factors.
+In addition to reducing or avoiding these risks, you should also take active measures as well: why not take the stairs instead of the lift every now and then, or the bicycle instead of the car.